 Tips for making outdoor walks more interesting

-Practice mindfulness.
 Good news for the 99.999% of us who’ve been feeling on edge lately: Merging a walk with meditative practices may help dial down stress, according to a 2013 study of 74 “high-stress” adults.
 Mindful walking often includes focusing on breaths, keying in to physical sensations—such as the feeling of a breeze on your face—and directing thoughts to the present moment.
-Try it on your own, or follow a guided meditation through an app like Headspace (free in the WW app for members).
+Try it on your own, or follow one of the guided meditations from Breethe in the WW app.

-Pump your playlist.
 This tip is for you if you tend to lose steam on your walks: A small 2015 study suggests that listening to favorite music may not only heighten overall enjoyment of a workout; that enjoyment may actually rise as the workout goes on.
 Atkins recommends choosing songs with upbeat tempos—170–190 beats per minute or so—which may nudge you to maintain intensity, according to a February 2020 study of 19 women published in Frontiers in Psychology.
-Or try a workout app like Aaptiv (also free in the WW member app), which connects you with streaming music in the tempo range of your choice.

 Jessica DiGiacinto is an associate editor at WW.
 A health and wellness writer and editor based in New York, she’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other outlets.